cbroms/project-archive/src/routes/project/posts/clock-pong.md

 date: 2018-09-20
 category: "Game"
 image: "/static/images/clock-pong/edit-3.gif"
+excerpt: A small game where you keep time from passing by playing.
 ---

-A small game I made using p5.js for an assignment in 60-212 Interactivity and Computation and CMU.
+I made this game using p5.js for an assignment in 60-212 Interactivity and Computation and CMU.
 My description from [the original post](http://cmuems.com/2018/60212f/chromsan/09/20/chromsan-clock/):

 Prevent time from passing by knocking away the incoming seconds.
-The more you prevent time from passing, the faster the seconds will come.
+The longer you play, the faster the seconds will come.
 If one of the seconds makes it past you, time is reset and can even go into the future.

 ![](/static/images/clock-pong/edit-3.gif)